When you hear the phrase “frivolous lawsuit”, what do you think of? All personal injury lawsuits? Whiplash injuries? McDonald’s? Something else?

 No wrongdoer should be allowed to tread on individual rights for the sake of greed and recklessness.
 Contact the politicians who represent you and tell them to support access to justice for everyone, and to remove caps on damages that politicians have placed on jury awards.

 If you have been injured by the negligence of another, you may have an important role in making our communities safer and our society better.
-Call my office right away to talk with me about how I may be able to help you demand your right to a trial by jury.
+Call (303) 339-8846 for your free consultation or schedule an in-person or virtual meeting directly by clicking here.